-Improving health literacy improves public health and wellness.
+If you improve health literacy, you improve public health and wellness.
 One of the biggest obstacles with health literacy is that the best health information isn’t always the most accessible information.
 This means that the burden of improving health literacy often falls on the shoulders of doctors and medical professionals.
-It’s true that health information must be easier to understand; simplifying the language, avoiding jargon, and using fewer technical terms can help.
+It’s true that health information must be easy to understand; simplifying the language, avoiding jargon, and using fewer technical terms can help.
 However, that’s just one part of the problem.

 Here are things that everyone can do to help improve health literacy.
 If you’re a doctor, make sure that you are implementing good SEO practices for doctors to cut through the inaccurate health information online.

 Put in the work